-What Are the Biggest Benefits of Recertification (Maintenance of Certification)?
+What Are the Biggest Benefits of Recertification (Maintenance of an AHIMA Certification)?

-- Return on investment from the high value of being AHIMA certified - Professional prestige helps you remain competitive in a tough job market - Demonstration of your ongoing commitment and competence in HIIM - Networking opportunities with similarly credentialed peers who share your level of expertise - Reasonable recertification fees
+- Return on investment from the high value of being AHIMA certified. - Professional prestige helps you remain competitive in a tough job market. - Demonstration of your ongoing commitment and competence in HIIM. - Networking opportunities with similarly credentialed peers who share your level of expertise.